burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 To observe CLang compiler optimization problems with [godbolt](https://godbolt.org/) please select **New->Optimization**.

 Clobbered by Store/Load - is a compiler problem that occurs due to aliasing in C++.
 The compiler protects himself from cases when there is a sequence of *writes* and one of these writes can potentially overwrite read arguments for a function.
-Problem can occur with variable from which read happens though reference or pointer.
+A problem can occur with a variable from which the read happens through a reference or pointer.
 In example below it will happen if `{a[0],...,a[n-1]}` and `&input_to_add_` overlaps in memory.

 There are several ways to resolve this problem:
 1. One way declare pointer and reference by `restrict`.
-2. Second way is to copy variable that causes aliasing into temporaly variable.
+2. The second way is to copy the variable that causes aliasing into a temporary variable.
 It's bad for code readability, but good for compiler.
 3. In C++ objects of different types will never refer to the same memory locations (objects are not aliased).
-In practice it may not not work.
-This solution is called as *strict aliasing*.
+In practice, it may not work.
+This solution is called *strict aliasing*.

 ## Clobbered by call

 This section is based on the presentation [LLVM Optimization Remarks - Ofek Shilon - CppCon 2022](https://www.youtube.com/watch?v=qmEsx4MbKoc&t=2407s&ab_channel=CppCon) in which author presents [OptView](https://github.com/OfekShilon/optview2).

-If a function obtains a thing by reference or pointer then the potential object can potentially be escaped and the technical term of this situation is *pointer escape*.
-Once a function obtains an argument by reference or pointer the function (potentially) stores in some global state and this value is used.
+If a function obtains an argument by reference or pointer then the potential object can potentially be escaped and the technical term of this situation is *pointer escape*.
+Once a function obtains an argument by reference or pointer the function can (potentially) store its address in some global state and this value may be used in future calls.
 Once the pointer is escaped a lot of things can happen unfortunately, e.g. some global function can read/write this state during calls, even if this global function has no arguments.
 If you have such a function and you want to optimize it there are several things to do:

 **1. Make a promise that the function does not modify the global state (pure).**

-In toolchains, there is exist a C++ extension devote to function attributes.
+In toolchains, there exists a C++ extension devoted to function attributes.

 * In GCC and CLANG the function attributes are introduced by the `__attribute__` keyword in the declaration of a function, followed by an attribute specification enclosed in double parentheses.
-(See [Function-Attributes in GCC](https://gcc.gnu.org/onlinedocs/gcc/Function-Attributes.html))
+See [Function-Attributes in GCC](https://gcc.gnu.org/onlinedocs/gcc/Function-Attributes.html).
+How to make it in GCC/CLANG:
   ```cpp
   int f(int& a) __attribute__((pure));
   int f(int& a)
   {return a + a;}
   ```

-**2. Make a promise that the function does not modify and even read global state (const).**
+**2. Make a promise that the function does not modify and even does not read the global state (const).**
 In GCC and CLANG:
 ```cpp
 int f(int& a) __attribute__((const));